 Process Mapping: 4 Great Examples

 The primary intent of process maps is to communicate how a process works.
 When you pick and apply the correct process map to specific business functions, you strengthen the understanding of your workers.
-Before we get into our business process mapping examples, let's look at some common symbols often found within them.
+Before we get into our business process mapping examples, let's look at common symbols often found within them.

 An activity or process represents a step or an activity within a process.
 A rectangle shape typically represents it.

 An event is what starts, changes, or finishes a process.
-The types of events you might want to make visible include errors, messages, cancellations, or links.
+The events you might want to make visible include errors, messages, cancellations, or links.
 Events are represented by a circle that contains other symbols depending on the event type.

 Flowcharts are the most basic type of process flow.
-It contains different symbols that outline the flow of steps within a process in sequential order.
+It contains symbols that outline the flow of steps within a process in sequential order.
 One of the biggest benefits of flowcharts is that you can adapt them to fit pretty much any function, like manufacturing, administration, or even project planning.

 When creating a flowchart, you should: